Want to jump straight to the answer? Here are the 6 types of hosting and best web host for each type:

 What is the Best Hosting Type For Your Website?

 This answer will be different for everyone.
-It all depends on factors like the type of website you have, the resources you need, your budget, and traffic.
+It depends on the type of website you have, the resources you need, your budget, and traffic.

 - VPS Hosting — For websites that have outgrown shared hosting. – Recommended VPS Host = InMotion